During the past

 spent winter in US and could keep track of my application process.
 So

-received MS in Biology from Caltech in 2001 (a year after admission) and
+received MS in Biology from Caltech in 2001 and

-decided to stop there for now.
+decided to stop there and pursue other dreams.
 Being a scientist is not easy and is not

 for everyone, but I think that studying at American university is a